 (1) In this section —

-“pawnbroker” includes a person who has acted as a pawnbroker although not under a pawnbroker’s licence held by or on behalf of the person;
+pawnbroker includes a person who has acted as a pawnbroker although not under a pawnbroker’s licence held by or on behalf of the person;

-“Tribunal” means the State Administrative Tribunal.
+Tribunal means the State Administrative Tribunal.

 (2) A pawnbroker affected by section 69 or 70 may apply to the Tribunal for relief from the section.